cilium/cilium/Documentation/network/servicemesh/gateway-api/splitting.rst

     Request Body:
         -no body in request-

-Notice that, in the reply, you get the name of the pod that received the query.
+Notice that the reply includes the name of the pod that received the query.
 For example:

 .. code-block:: shell-session

     Hostname: echo-2-5bfb6668b4-2rl4t

 Repeat the command several times.
-You should see the reply being balanced evenly across both pods/nodes.
+You should see the reply balanced evenly across both pods and nodes.
-Let's double check that traffic is evenly split across multiple Pods by running a loop and counting the requests:
+Verify that traffic is evenly split across multiple Pods by running a loop and counting the requests:

 .. code-block:: shell-session

     while true; do curl -s -k "http://$GATEWAY/echo" >> curlresponses.txt ;done

-Stop with ``Ctrl+C``.
+Stop the loop with ``Ctrl+C``.
-Verify that the responses have been (more or less) evenly spread.
+Verify that the responses are more or less evenly distributed.

 .. code-block:: shell-session